virginiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Social Security Numbers of both individuals

-• Parental consent or show a court order If either couple is 16 or 17 years old, Virginia law requires juveniles to get a court order, or parents/guardians must accompany them to the Circuit Court Clerk's Office.
+• Parental consent or show a court order.
+If either couple is 16 or 17 years old, Virginia law requires juveniles to get a court order, or parents/guardians must accompany them to the Circuit Court Clerk’s Office.
+Any required consent or court order must be provided in written form.

-• Provide evidence of divorce or death of partner if previously married.
+• Provide evidence of divorce or the death of a partner if previously married.

 • Pay the applicable fees for processing the marriage records.